 Meanwhile, researchers gain time to move on to bigger and better things, ideas and experiments that they would have had to wait to pursue.
 Automation is also a more healthy option because it limits exposure to chemicals that could be harmful.

-For the people behind the busy robots, this means collaboration with specialists from many different fields of science, and constant communication about what is expected from the automation.
+For the mechanical engineering experts behind the busy robots, this means collaboration with specialists from many different fields of science, and constant communication about what is expected from the automation.

 The robots are capable of doing just about anything; they just need to be told what to do.
 They can be programmed to carry out multiple experiments at once.
 The machines, like us, have busy schedules and can perform different functions at different times of the day.